The Taylor & Francis Editorial Office team

 By implementing these various methods of originality screening, we can check papers for ethical issues at any stage of the peer review process – upon submission, during review, or post-acceptance.

-Lucy Francis currently works on the Electronic Editorial Systems Team as Editorial Office Team Leader, with responsibility for liaison with peer review support suppliers.
+Lucy Francis currently works on the Global Peer Review Team as Editorial Office Team Leader, with responsibility for liaison with peer review support suppliers.
 This includes both supervising implementation of support for journals and monitoring supplier performance to ensure a continued high standard of support.
 Lucy is also involved with peer review and publishing ethics knowledge dissemination within Taylor & Francis.